Gagandeep98/Capstone/README.md

 # Capstone
-This is the presentation for our group "The Invincibles" on Self Driving Car Game.
+Here is the program file for our group "The Invincibles" on Self Driving Car Game.